Xlesiai/Xlesiai/README.md

 # Hello👋, my name is Michael Cardoso/[Xlesiai][youtube]

-## I am a student at Prairie View A&M University and an aspiring Game Developer with a passion for Fantasy and Single-Player.
+## Hello guys, my name is Michael Cardoso, I am a current student at Prairie View A&M University and Lone Star College.
+I aspire to be a Game Developer.
+I love every aspect of Game Design and Game Developing.
+My favorite game genres are Fantasy, Single player, and Open-World games, but I love playing all types of game.

 - 🧠 Interested in learning more about Unity and Unreal Engines! 🧠